In web-development terminology, namely, in the list of RESTful web services in Drupal 8, there is a notion of headless or decoupled Drupal websites.

 If you are used to working exclusively with Drupal, the employment of JS frameworks would be a new and, probably, not that simple a thing for you (especially, if you decide to work with Angular).
 But it’s worth it.
 You get a huge advantage from this approach – the possibility to use the ready-made components – from graphs of random complexity to components stylized according to renowned mobile OS standards.

-In such way, you can significantly decrease terms required for website coding and enrich the scope of your activities with a practice of creating components in JS frameworks.
+In such a way, you can significantly decrease the terms required for website coding and enrich the scope of your activities with the practice of creating components in JS frameworks.

 As you can see, learning how to ‘behead’ software solutions based on Drupal in short terms isn’t an easy task.
 Nevertheless, considering the advantages provided by the discussed procedure, it would be silly to completely exclude this option.
 So, if you have a concept for your own web application, or website based on Drupal 8 that would feature interactive functionality, and dynamically refreshed elements galore, let us help you.
 We’ll implement your visions the best way possible!
 Contact us via the contact information on our website and we’ll talk everything over as soon as possible.